wansiedler/wansiedler.github.io/_pages/about.md

 ✔ Adapting Agile/Scrum/Kanban for cross-functional teams\
 ✔ Experience in process transformation and architecture migration & SaaS solutions

 ---

-### Who do I do?
+### What do I do?

-I speak Data Structures & Algorithms German, English and Chinese.
+I speak German, English, and Chinese, and have a strong command of data structures & algorithms.

-I speak Go Fiber for gRPC.
+I am fluent in TypeScript for Node.js/Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
-I am fluent in TypeScript for Nest/Express/Fastify and React/Next.js, Angular/Universal, Vue.js/Nuxt.js, Svelt/Kit.
+Python for Django/Flask/FastAPI.
-Python for Django/FastAPI.
+Go Fiber for gRPC.

-[//]: # (Java for Spring Boot/Micronaut, Groovy with Grails.)
+Java for Spring Boot/Micronaut, Groovy with Grails.
-[//]: # (Ruby for RoR.)
+Ruby for RoR.
-[//]: # (PHP for Symfony.)
+PHP for Symfony.

-I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
+I am fluent in DevOps/Gitops practices, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
 I enjoy working with Terraform & Ansible in AWS and GCP environments.

 ---

 ### Who am I?

-I am a developer, technical consultant, and ex-CTO with over 20 years of progressively challenging technical successes in diversified, cutting-edge technologies with the demonstrated and proven ability to organize, train, and lead cross-functional teams in achieving superior results, making me a team player and a leader with a strong sense of responsibility.
+I am a developer, technical consultant and ex-CTO with over 20 years of progressively challenging technical successes in diversified, cutting-edge technologies with demonstrated and proven ability to organize, train and lead cross-functional teams in achieving superior results, making me a team player and a leader with a strong sense of responsibility.

-I code everything that can be scripted, compiled, or used as a microservice or a blockchain smart contract and lead teams to do the same.
+I code everything that can be scripted, compiled or used as a microservice or a blockchain smart contract and lead teams to do the same.

 ---